-Everyone understands the concept and the maths of having millions of people who are able to share your message with a single click.
-These people don’t even have to visit your store, or even your website.
-They just have to see your message in a place where they are spending a great deal of time anyway, on Facebook, Instagram and so on.
+Everyone understands the concept and the maths of having millions of people who can share your message with a single click.
+These people don’t even have to visit your store or even your website.
+They simply have to see your message in a place where they’re spending time online.
+(People increasingly spend more of their online time on social media).

-What not everyone understands is how to be a part.
+What not everyone understands is how their business can fit in.

-Firstly here is how to fail on social media:
+Firstly here’s how to fail on social media:

-You half heartedly put up a social media page or pages, put one update a week on each page with a link to your website and a few sentences.
-After a couple of months you stop logging on anymore.
-You have no followers or interactions and you decide that social media doesn’t work ‘for your type of business’.
+You half-heartedly put up a social media page or pages, post one update a week on each page with a link to your website and a few sentences.
+After a couple of months, you stop logging on anymore.
+You’ve no followers or interactions, and you decide that social media doesn’t work ‘for your type of business’.

-Imagine if your business itself was created on the same half-assed basis?
+Imagine your business itself got created on the same half-assed basis?
 It wouldn’t have worked, would it?
-In fact this is probably the reason why most businesses themselves fail, through apathy and lack of inspiration and effort.
+This approach is probably the reason why most companies themselves fail, through apathy and lack of inspiration and effort.

-Social media marketing can offer rewards far in excess of effort because of the factor of virality.
-A campaign can really take off and work on its own.
+Social media marketing can offer rewards far above effort because of the factor of virality.
+A campaign can take off and gather momentum on its own.

 How do you get raving fans on social media?

 Most businesses would like a decent following on social media, people that can share the message further.
-Sometimes we hear about businesses having raving fans.
-Raving fans aren’t price conscious, and they sell your product or service for you too.
+Sometimes we hear about companies having raving fans.
+Raving fans aren’t price-conscious, and they sell your product or service for you too.

-However, most company pages are completely inactive.
+However, most company pages are entirely inactive.
 Starting a bit of interaction, or even a conversation or two has to be the first step.

 So, if you want to ask these kinds of questions: